Takorn Tantasith

-One of the accomplishments of Takorn as Secretary-General of the NBTC is the two spectrum auctions organized by the Office of the NBTC in 2015.
-The first auction, held in November for the 1800 MHz spectrum, concluded after an unprecedented two-day bidding battle and generated more than 80 billion baht in public revenue.
-The second auction, held a month later for the 900 MHz spectrum, lasted over four days with the final revenue reaching over 150 billion baht.
-Earlier in 2015, Takorn also spearheaded a nationwide campaign to register all mobile SIM cards in Thailand, and ordered a temporary suspension of Thai TV's licence following the channel's non-payment of its digital television licence fees.
+During Takorn's tenure as Secretary-General, the NBTC organized two spectrum auctions in 2015.
+The first auction for the 1800 MHz spectrum lasted two days and resulted in 80 billion baht in revenue.
+The second auction, held a month later for the 900 MHz spectrum, lasted four days and generated 150 billion baht.
+Earlier in 2015, Takorn managed a nationwide campaign to register mobile SIM cards in Thailand, and ordered a temporary suspension of Thai TV's licence following the channel's non-payment of its digital television licence fees.

-Following a great achievement in 2015 that unleashed 4G mobile internet and transformed Thai economy landscape, the Office of NBTC under Takorn's leadership organized auctions in 2018 for the expiring 1800 MHz and 900 MHz spectrum bands which generated a total revenue of 50 billion baht.
-In 2019, the Office of NBTC held an auction for 700 MHz in advance to prepare Thailand for 5G era.
+Following the 2015 auctions and the expansion of 4G mobile services, the NBTC organized auctions in 2018 for the expiring 1800 MHz and 900 MHz spectrum bands which generated a total revenue of 50 billion baht.
+In 2019, the Office of NBTC held an auction for 700 MHz band.
 The total revenue earned was 56 billion baht this time.
-For 2020, under his direction, the Office of NBTC plans to release 5G spectrum in these following bands: 700 MHz, 1800 MHz, 2600 MHz and 26 GHz to the private sector in February.
+In February 2020, the NBTC released 5G spectrum in the 700 MHz, 1800 MHz, 2600 MHz, and 26 GHz bands.